trothr/blog/sir.santa/2025/20250215-key-management-is-hard.md

 It's true.
 Here's why and how.

 The slogan itself I learned from Voltage Security when I worked there.
+									.
-This is a group focused on data protection.
-For them it's a "been there / done that" kind of thing.
+The Voltage group (which was aquired by HP, then part of HPE, then Micro Focus, and lately under Open Text) is focused on data protection.
+For them, cryptography and key management make for a "been there / done that" kind of thing.
 They know of what they speak.

 ## Crypto is Easy